pariamahmoudi/GN.Blazor.SharedIndexedDB/README.md

 In case of usage in your project, a credit would be appriciated.

-This project is developed under the direct supervision of [BabakMahmoudi]
+This project is developed under the direct supervision of [Babak Mahmoudi](https://github.com/BabakMahmoudi)

 Happy codding!